Create a Right-Sized Disaster Recovery Plan

 • RTO/RPO gaps identified.

-• DRP project roadmap defined.
+• DRP project roadmap to close gaps.

 The Purpose